Category:

 Table of Contents

-This article gives you a comprehensive overview of supply chain planning, including tips for mastering it in your own organization.
+This article gives you a comprehensive overview of supply chain planning, including tips for mastering it in your own organization, and key trends shaping this space.

-Supply chain planning is an expansive concept, which involves developing and deploying strategies and procedures to effectively manage the way goods, information, and finances move across the entire supply chain network.
-It involves the meticulous coordination of distinctaspects of a supply chain business, including demand forecasting, procurement, production scheduling, inventory management, logistics, and distribution, for example.
+Supply chain planning is an expansive concept, which involves developing and deploying strategies and procedures to manage the way goods, information, and finances move across an entire supply chain network.
+It involves the coordination of every aspect of a supply chain business, and includes demand forecasting, procurement, production scheduling, inventory management, logistics, and distribution.

-Improving performance is paramount for inventory-based businesses, and makes a significant difference in business outcomes.
+Supply chain performance plays a key role in business success in 2025 and beyond, and makes a significant difference in organizational outcomes.
 For example, data shows that $163 billion worth of surplus stock ends up as waste.
-If a supply chain business is optimized and there’s less surplus stock, that waste can be vastly reduced, therefore leading to fewer financial losses.
+If a supply chain business is optimized and there’s less surplus stock, that waste can be vastly reduced, therefore leading to fewer inventory and financial losses.

-What this demonstrates is that businesses in the supply chain need to strengthen their supply chain planning for two main reasons: to improve their business today, and to best prepare it for the future.
+What this demonstrates is that businesses need to strengthen their supply chain planning for two main reasons: to improve their business today, and to best prepare it for the future.

 Components of Supply Chain Planning